ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 # Establishing service-to-service authorizations for {{site.data.keyword.filestorage_vpc_short}}
 {: #file-s2s-auth}

 You can use the {{site.data.keyword.iamshort}} (IAM) to create or remove an authorization that grants one service access to another service.
-For {{site.data.keyword.filestorage_vpc_short}}, you need to create service-to-service authorization for configuring customer-managed encryption and setting up cross-regional replication.
+For {{site.data.keyword.filestorage_vpc_short}}, you need to create service-to-service authorization for configuring customer-managed encryption and setting up cross-region replication.
 {: shortdesc}

 ## Overview